haxdds/lean-lite/README.md

 # Lean-Lite

 A lightweight, containerized QuantConnect LEAN runtime focused on live trading with Alpaca integration.
+Was motivated to build this after trying to wrestle with the 12.1GB Official LEAN image by QC.

 ## Overview